 What happens when Expenses are MORE THAN Income?

-Double check your expense projections and compare to previous statements and bills to make sure they’re correct.
+Double-check your expense projections and compare them to previous statements and bills to make sure they’re correct.
 To get to zero, you will need to make cuts, so start with the Non-Necessity expenses first.
 What can you reduce for this month?

 Next, check your necessary expenses.
 Just because something is necessary to your survival doesn’t mean you can’t cut back on it.
 You can’t cut back on your rent or mortgage payment, but you can find ways to save money on your groceries.

 - How to Budget and Save for Large Yearly Expenses, such as taxes, homeowners, and auto insurances.

 - The grocery category is the easiest one to reduce.
 I list tons of ideas: How to Slash Your Grocery Spending